aiman-al-masoud/cinciarellang/docs/wiki/1-data-types/0-lists/0-indexing.md

 # Fancy Indexing

-If you index a list using another list, you can select multiple elements of the list, placing them in a shallow copy of the original:
+If you index a list using another list, you can select multiple elements thereof, placing them in a shallow copy of the original:

 ```
 x = [1,2,3,4]